WillemRaes/CloudEdgeFog/docs/source/costdiff.rst

 Privacy and security aspects
 ---------------------------------------
-Both edge computing and cloud computing introduce challenges in terms of security and privacy.
+Both edge computing and cloud computing introduce challenges in terms of security and privacy. when opting for a solution fully at the edge and thus deploying your own infrastructure, you achieve full data sovereignty and can enforce any privacy policy.
+However, the full responsibility of ensuring proper ICT security and maintenance falls upon oneself.
+In contrast, a cloud service provider typically already has proven solutions and lots of expertise in terms of ICT security.
+However when using a cloud service provider, one loses full data sovereignty and this could introduce challenges in terms of privacy.